codelibs/fess/README.md

 You can register crawling targets on Web/File System/Data Store of admin pages, and then start Crawler on Scheduler page manually.

+## Fess on Docker Hub

+We provide Docker image on Docker Hub.
+For more details, see [Public Repository](https://hub.docker.com/r/codelibs/fess/).

 ## Development Information

 ### Get Source Code